 Below are some notable variations and creative twists on this classic dessert.

-- Fruit fillings like mango, peach, blueberry, and strawberry
+- Sweet Fillings include custard, chocolate, matcha-flavored cream, and fruit fillings like mango, peach, blueberry, and strawberry.

 - Hokkaido Imagawayaki features fresh dairy fillings.